This Personal Data Privacy Statement explains what Personal Data PGS collects from you, how we use the data, and how you

 4. Suppliers and Business Partners

-PGS stores business contact information, such as name, address, telephone, and email, necessary to process invoices, payments or other commitments with suppliers, agents or other business partners.
+PGS stores business contact information, such as name, address, telephone, and email, necessary to process invoices, payments, or other commitments with suppliers, agents, or other business partners.
 In connection with the selection process, we collect due diligence information, which may include company structure, credit checks, references, interviews, and other background checks.
 We also conduct integrity due diligence checks in order to comply with applicable anti-bribery and corruption legislation.
-This process will in some instances include collecting and processing Personal Data of directors, officers and contact persons such as name, nationality, residence, existing position, former positions, ownership participation, appointments, status as public official and CVs.
+This process will in some instances include collecting and processing Personal Data of directors, officers, and contact persons such as name, nationality, residence, existing position, former positions, ownership participation, appointments, status as a public official, and CVs.

 5. Recipients and Providers of Gifts and Entertainment